Gabrieliam42/DL_Image_Classification_Demos/README.md

-## Deep Learning Classification using a softmax with cross-entropy setup (multi-class classification).
+## Deep Learning Classification using softmax with cross-entropy setup (multi-class classification).